hn/ginlong-solis/README.md

 :warning: It is recommended to use a [good](https://zeptobars.com/en/read/FTDI-FT232RL-real-vs-fake-supereal) FTDI FT232RL USB serial adapter for dumping and flashing.
 Other adapters may have [problems with the required high transfer rate](https://github.com/hn/ginlong-solis/issues/9#issuecomment-1604134701).
+In rare cases, the USB port does not supply enough power to flash the stick, then simply try another USB port.

 :bulb: This integration uses a [patched](libretiny-ringbuffer-workaround.diff) version of the [ArduinoCore-API](https://github.com/hn/ArduinoCore-API).
 This workaround is necessary until https://github.com/libretiny-eu/libretiny/issues/154 is fixed.